EvernodeXRPL/evernode-host/README.md

 # Reporting issues
 Please report any issues and error logs [here](https://github.com/HotPocketDev/evernode-host/issues).

-# Global hosts index
+# Global hosts dashboard
-We maintain an indexed data set of hosts that register on Evernode.
-You can access it [here](https://firestore.googleapis.com/v1/projects/evernodeindex/databases/(default)/documents/rHQQq5aJ5kxFyNJXE36rAmuhxpDvpLHcWq_hosts) and check whether your host is in it (you can get your host XRPL account address via `evernode status`).
+We maintain a dashboard containing all registered Evernode hosts.
+You can access it at [dashboard.evernode.org](https://dashboard.evernode.org/).